SWENG-2021/VOTN-Facial-Recognition/GettingStarted.md

 ![1_WJRhXaUU0DjvlCwQXUj6AA](https://user-images.githubusercontent.com/24837651/115159314-77286880-a08a-11eb-87dc-cc4003b19b50.png)

-To connect to your instance, you can use standard terminal in Linux or Putty on windows, you will have to convert your pem key into a ppk so as to use Putty.
+To connect to your instance, you can use standard terminal in Linux or Putty on Windows, you will have to convert your pem key into a ppk so as to use Putty.
 This can be done with PuttyGen.
 Here is a [Putty tutorial](https://www.siteground.com/tutorials/ssh/putty/)

 NB: If you are using a low-perfomance machine or a free-tier machine, we suggest you allocate a swap file.
 Here is a guide on how to do that [Swap file guide](https://linuxize.com/post/create-a-linux-swap-file/).
 We suggest you allocate 4GiB, if you are using a machine with 1GiB of RAM (free-tier).